Human Subject Research/IRB Trainings

 • Finalizing AND submitting a study to RCS (note, this video does NOT cover studies that involve multiple institutions, also known as multi-site studies)

-Additional guidance is available in this PDF (Create a single-site study) and the Human Subjects Research Guidance Library.
+Additional guidance is available in the Human Subjects Research Guidance Library.

 When Does the Common Rule Apply?
 Review of the Basics Under the Revised Rule (18 Minutes)

-This video from Office for Human Research Protections provides an overview of the regulatory requirements associated with human subject research.
+This video from the US Department of Health and Human Services Office for Human Research Protections provides an overview of the regulatory requirements associated with human subject research.

 Learning outcomes for this training: